pneumus/linux_scripts/arch/_install/_base_system/0_base_system.md

 &nbsp;
 And select "Install"

-After a reboot update your system:

-	pacman -Syu
+After the installation has finished, chroot into your installed system and DO NOT REBOOT yet!

 To install any desktop environment follow these tutorials: